-- ¼ cup green pepper cut in cubes
+- ¼ cup green bell pepper cut into cubes

 - 2 spring onion chopped

-- 2 ½ cup chicken stock or 2 ½ cups water mixed with one chicken bouillon
+- 2 ½ cup chicken stock low sodium

 - 2 tablespoons oil

-- 3 tablespoon cornstarch mixed with three tablespoon water
+- 2 tablespoon cornstarch mixed with three tablespoon of water

 - Mix the marinade ingredients in a bowl, and then add the chicken.
 Keep aside for five minutes.

 - In a deep-frying pan add oil, when hot add the chicken and fry until golden in color.
 Keep aside.